chicio/chicio.github.io/_posts/2019-01-03-swift-package-manager-linux-macos-create-library-executable.md

 {% include blog-lazy-image.html description="id3tageditor SPM demo ubuntu" width="1500" height="870" src="/assets/images/posts/spm-id3tageditor-demo-linux.jpg" %}
 {% include blog-lazy-image.html description="id3tageditor SPM demo macOS" width="1500" height="938" src="/assets/images/posts/spm-id3tageditor-demo-macos.jpg" %}

-Coool!!
+Cool!
 Now the ID3TagEditor is fully compatible with the SPM and could be used in Swift applications for both macOS and Linux.
 You can see the entire codebase of the `ID3TagEditor` in [this github repository](https://github.com/chicio/ID3TagEditor).
 Now you can start to port your libraries and applications on Linux with the Swift Package Manager :sparkles:.